Detailed Look: Harajuku-Inspired Nike Air Max 95

 Teased via Instagram by atmos creative director, Hirofumi Kojima, the project could be a proper collaboration with the longtime Nike Air Max connoisseur.
 Kojima, however, has previously taken to social media to preview pairs that'll simply be carried throughout the atmos family of brands.
 In any case, the retailer's connection to a Harajuku-inspired AM95 makes perfect sense given its influence on and physical presence in the zone.

 An early shot of the sneakers showcase a swoosh-accompanied HRJK logo on the inner lining, a detail that references an illuminated archway entrance to Takeshita-dori Street.
-A complete color palette is unknown as of this writing, but the pair seemingly takes on shades of grey, black, and neon yellow.
+A complete color palette was confirmed a week later: the pair features a black leather makeover across the upper, allowing for "Neon Yellow" accents along the tongue and throughout visible Air cushioning to revel in the spotlight.

-Stay tuned for firm release details and detailed photos.
-While you wait, check out all remaining Jordan Release Dates for the year—including the Air Jordan 11 retros expected for the holidays.
+Stay tuned for firm release details and enjoy in-hand shots of the pair ahead—courtesy of Yakkun.
+When you're done, check out all remaining Jordan Release Dates for the year—including the Air Jordan 11 30th Anniversary Collection.